Costa Verde, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and N. Be sure to find the right type.
-Many adapters that you can buy are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and N. Make sure to pick the right kind.
+Many adapters for sale now are simply plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most areas.

 • Power bank for devices